 An advance booking fees for yoga courses in Los Angeles

 In order to book for the course participant is required to deposit booking fees of 500 USD, we accept booking fee via Razor pay| Western union | bank transfer or Transfer wise.
 An official booking confirmation letter will be sent to you shortly after successful advance deposit for the course fees, the balance of the course fees can be paid on arrival at school either by credit card, debit card or cash, bank account details are given below, if you face any issue feel free to write us, we are always available to assist you.

 Do you dream of becoming a successful yoga teacher?
-Do you look forward to a quality yoga teacher training from a recognised yoga institution?
-Then a professional yoga teacher training in los angeles is right for you!
+Do you look forward to a quality yoga teacher training from a recognized yoga institution?
+Then a professional yoga teacher training in Los Angeles is right for you!
 Not only does it equip you with the necessary skills and know-how to teach yoga, but also prepares you mentally, physically and spiritually to be able to embark upon a wonderful yogic journey and venture ahead.
 So if you are wondering how to add a great start to your plans, then here it is important to keep in mind that your preparations prior to joining a yoga school, count!
-Read on to find out more on how to prepare yourself for your upcoming 500 hour yoga teacher training course in los angeles.
+Read on to find out more on how to prepare yourself for your upcoming 300 hour yoga teacher training course in Los Angeles.

 To set your stepping stone to success in the field of teaching yoga, here are some key factors to keep in mind: